phu0ngng/nccl/doc/source/env.rst

 - PHB : 3
 - SYS : 4

-Values greater than 4 will be interepreted as SYS.
+Values greater than 4 will be interpreted as SYS.
 NVL is not supported using the legacy level ints.

 NCCL_SHM_DISABLE
 ----------------